peterjtracey/fullfil-app/README.md

 It has been tested as thoroughly as possible against a "dummy" endpoint mimicing TFL's API, however said client decided not to go forward with TFL's services so it has not been tested against their actual API - bug reports, patches, and suggestions are welcome.

 This library is not supported or associated with The Fulfillment Lab themselves.

+## Dependencies

+Requires Httpful which facilitates all communication with the API.

+## Usage

+Mainly self-explanatory.
+See tests.php for example code.